mcclure/emily/doc/principles.md

 You should not have to be continously trying to remember "how to do it" (, ; space)

+Computers are good at repetitive, non-executive tasks and bad at decisionmaking.
+Humans are good at decisionmaking and bad at repetitive tasks.
+If there is something such that "you have to do it every time", it is something the computer could and should be doing.

 ## No parser

 ### Types determine what is possible